A Guide to Writing Reasonable and Practical Adult Therapy Goals

 Write goals to be achievable within two weeks.
 You do this to make sure the goals aren’t too challenging and to help measure progress.
 It’s encouraging to regularly be able to tell your patient that he’s meeting his goals and can work on bigger and better things!

 Measure only one issue per goal.

 For example, your patient with dysphagia is at risk for aspiration due to reduced hyolaryngeal movement but is also at risk for weight loss due to slow eating pace.
 Write one goal to increase hyolaryngeal movement.
 And a separate goal to increase speediness of meals.

 Interview the patient!

-– Ask the patient what his personal goals are.
+Ask the patient what their personal goals are.

-– What does a typical day look like for him and does anyone helps him with any tasks?
+What does a typical day look like for them and does anyone helps them with these tasks?